job-streamer/job-streamer-docs/src/content/auth.md

 ## OAuth2.0 Authentication

-OAuth2.0 is available for authentication when you use JobStreamer.
+You can use OAuth2.0 as authentication in JobStreamer.
-If you use OAuth2.0, you login as a "guest" user with operator role.
+If you login to JobStreamer by using OAuth2.0, You will get the "operator" role.

 ### How to use

-You locate configuration file on class path.
+To Use OAuth2.0, You have to locate a configuration file on your class path.

 > resources/job-streamer-control-bus/config.edn